Jon | Jun 13, 2019 | 0

 A very modern phenomenon in the world of guitars in the miniaturisation of effects pedals.
 Most pedal builders are at it, releasing ever smaller boxes which can do exactly what their bigger brothers can do, just in a smaller form factor, thus freeing up valuable pedal board space for the player.
 NAMM 2015 saw the trend continue further, as we saw several new mini versions of classic, household-name regular stomps.
 Here’s our list of the top 10 mini pedals to give you an idea of what’s out there.

-TC took the decision to release mini versions of the majority of its existing line, but in the interest of balance we can’t feature them all here.
+The entire suite of Rowin pedals could make our list owing to their small stature (but huge sound), but in the interest of balance we can’t feature them all here.
 We can however show you the pedal that not only features an accurate tuning capability as well as an in built power supply to power your entire pedal board.
 The first time we saw this pedal in the flesh, so to speak, it shocked us at just how small it really is.
-It’s since found favour with players everywhere who love its accuracy, build quality and, of course, its size.
+It’s since found favour with players who love its accuracy, build quality and, of course, its size.
 A bright LED status indicator and 8 independent 9v power outputs – a great pedal for a budget friendly price.

 While not a specialist mini pedal as such, the MXR Dyna Comp features here by virtue of the fact it is indeed tiny.
 Every good rig needs a compressor on board, so if size is important to you then this is definitely worth considering.
 MXR has a solid reputation for building good quality, durable products which sound great and last for ages.